sagittefrat/AI/README.md

 ### Enviornments:
 #### FrozenLake https://gym.openai.com/envs/FrozenLake-v0
-1 dimensional discrete state space with one dimensional discrete actions space: (F,S,H,G) the start from S and recives reward only when reaching to the goal-G
+1 dimensional discrete state space with one dimensional discrete actions space: (F,S,H,G)

+the agent start from S and recives reward only when reaching to the goal-G

 When at state *s* it is important to take the right action *a* in order to get to the goal faster/ achieve more reward.
 * here you can see how choosing an action is changing the reward - softmax policy vs random policy: